MomdAli/Angewandte-Informatik/content/Semester 3/Betriebsysteme/Woche 1/Prozess.md

 ![[Figure 4.2.png]]

 The operating system moves processes between these states depending on the CPU's availability and external events like I/O completion.
 The transitions between these states are managed by the OS scheduler, which decides which process should be running at any given time to maximize system efficiency.

+### ==**Data Structures**==: discusses how operating systems manage processes using specific data structures.
+The key points are:

+1. **Tracking Process Information**: The OS needs to track various details about each process, such as its current state, memory usage, CPU registers, and I/O activities.
+This is done using a data structure called the **Process Control Block (PCB)** or **process descriptor**, which stores all relevant information about each process.
+2. **Process List**: The OS maintains a **process list**, which contains all the PCBs for active processes.
+This list helps the OS manage which processes are running, ready to run, or blocked.
+For example, if a process is waiting for I/O, it will be marked as "blocked" in this list, and the OS will know when to wake it up once the I/O operation is complete.
+3. **Context Switching**: When a process is stopped (e.g., due to a context switch), its register contents are saved into the PCB.
+Later, when the process is resumed, the OS restores these saved values to the CPU’s registers, allowing the process to continue from where it left off.

+The section also provides an example of a process structure in the xv6 kernel, showing fields like process memory, state, open files, and register context.

+> [!summary] KEY PROCESS TERMS
+> • The **process** is the major OS abstraction of a running program.
+At any point in time, the process can be described by its state: the contents of memory in its **address space**, the contents of CPU registers (including the **program counter** and **stack pointer**, among others), and information about I/O (such as open files which can be read or written).
+> • The **process API** consists of calls programs can make related to processes.
+Typically, this includes creation, destruction, and other useful calls.
+> • Processes exist in one of many different **process states**, including running, ready to run, and blocked.
+Different events (e.g., getting scheduled or descheduled, or waiting for an I/O to complete) transition a process from one of these states to the other.
+> • A **process list ** contains information about all processes in the system.
+Each entry is found in what is sometimes called a **process control block (PCB)**, which is really just a structure that contains information about a specific process.